The Castles of Koka

 Over 300 castles and fortified homes (yakata) were built across these lands.
 Some of these castles have been lost to time but traces of the original castle, either above ground or uncovered through archeological surveys, have been identified for around 180, the highest concentration of castles anywhere in Japan.
 If anyone tried to invade the lands they would have to take each castle one at a time slowly moving inward.
 If you ignored any one fortification (or didn't realize it was there!) you would run the risk of it being used to attack you from behind.
 This defensive collective and castle network was the only one of it's kind in Japan.
 The Iga region in Mie, just across the border and mountains, is similar but not as large nor dense as Koka.

-It would be nice to say that the Koka castle network evolved from a benevolent agreement for mutual defense against those from outside Koka, but if that were really the case, it should have been a more coordinated approach across the region and there would not have been the need for this many small castles in an unorganized manner.
+It would be nice to say that the Koka castle network evolved from a benevolent agreement for mutual defense, but if that were really the case, it should have been a more coordinated approach across the region and there would not have been the need for this many small castles in an unorganized manner.
 The origins of the castle network started from the need for local samurai to protect their own holdings from nearby samurai with similar sized lands and no particularly strong leader emerging among them.
 Each castle is just big enough to be built and maintained by the landholder.
 Branch families and close neighbors created alliances which were eventually combined into the larger alliance of 53 families.

 The castles of the koka samurai primarily fall into the category of "single bailey" (単郭方形 たんかく ほうけい) castles and more specifically (単郭方形四方土塁 たんかく ほうけい しほう どるい).
 In other words, square single bailey castles with earthen embankments on four sides.
 The typical castle has a main bailey roughly 30-50 sq meters.
 Some of the biggest ones at Mochizuki Castle and Shingu Castle have embankments over 8 meters high.
 Similar single bailey (単郭方形) castles exist around the country but tend to be the much smaller fortified residences (yakata) of local lords and landholders.
 Koka and Iga are unique in that they are the only places where this design was scaled up to this "castle level", not simply a yakata.
-For this reason they are sometimes called yakatajiro (館城) to highlight their origins, but to emphasize that they are the scale of castles, not simply yakata.
+For this reason they are sometimes called yakatajiro (館城) to highlight their origin, but to emphasize that they are the scale of castles, not simply yakata.
 Despite their comparatively smaller size, the amount of organization and construction required to build and maintain this number of castles meets or exceeds the requirements of many larger castles of the time.
-Today it is easy to look at these small earthworks castles and think of them as simply temporary forts or borderlands castles with few structures but excavations have found the foundations of buildings, watchtowers (seiroyagura), and clay tiles indicating they were well fortified and developed to withstand a longer siege if needed.
+Today it is easy to look at these small earthworks castles and think of them as simply temporary forts or borderlands castles with few structures but excavations have found the foundations of buildings, watchtowers (seiroyagura), and clay tiles indicating they were well fortified and developed to withstand a longer siege.

-Shimoyama Castle is considered to be a good example of a well preserved Koka Castle that closely retains the original square yakatajiro structure.
+Shimoyama Castle is considered to be a good example of a well preserved Koka castle that closely retains the original square yakatajiro structure.
 The site is easy to access and well maintained making it a perfect place to kick off your exploration of Koka castles.
 The additional baileys, really just leveled open spaces outside the main castle, seem like a convenience rather than a planned part of the castle and have no particular defenses of their own.

 I would note one other difference that is not necessarily highlighted in the literature but is obvious after visiting many Koka castles.
 Some of the yakatajiro on mountains or hillsides actually seem to have been carved from the mountain, rather than piling up earth to create embankments.
 Shimoyama Castle also fits into this category.
 It is really a large hill, but one long trench separates the castle area from the non castle area.
 The interior of the castle that would be considered the honmaru has been carved out so the base is actually at a lower elevation and the surrounding walls which are what's left behind from the mountain.
 Certainly those castles on plains were built in the more traditional way but for those that have been carved from the mountain it also offers greater variety in extra fortifications that allow castles to take advantage of elevation and topographical features of the location.
 One feature that intrigued me at several sites was a kind of long defensible obikuruwa or dorui type wall outside the honmaru that follows the incline of the hill.
 Shingushi Castle and Mochizukishi Castle are great examples.
 There is also the long Ninokuruwa Bailey at Ueno Castle where it seems to shield or hide the castle behind it.